SHINE GLOBALTAKE ACTION

 I’m looking for a copy to keep in my K-12 school, university, or library.
 Am I on the right page?

-No. The IGNITE program is only for community and grassroots screenings outside of schools, universities, and libraries.
-Please visit each film’s own website to purchase a copy for your school, university, or library or click here to go to Shine’s “For Educators” section.
+No. The IGNITE program is only for renting the film for a one time screening.
+If you wish to buy a copy to keep for multiple screenings please visit each film’s own website to purchase a copy for your school, university, or library or click here to go to Shine’s “For Educators” section.

 Can I use my screening license for more than one screening?

 Licenses are for single screenings only.
-If you are hosting multiple screenings, please contact us at firstname.lastname@example.org to work out a bulk discount.
+If you are hosting multiple screenings, please contact us at firstname.lastname@example.org to work out details.

 Can the filmmakers come to our screening?